 - where significant impacts cannot be avoided or mitigated, offset the impacts.

 Although the EP Act provides a regulatory provision to apply offsets, offsets cannot be used to make an unacceptable impact acceptable.
 Not all development projects are acceptable, and the use of an offset will not always be considered a suitable option.

-To support the use of offsets under the EP Act, the Northern Territory has adopted a Northern Territory Offsets Framework.
+To support the use of offsets under the EP Act, the Territory Government has established the Northern Territory Offsets Framework.

-The Offsets Framework comprises of a number of related but separate guidance documents, including the NT Offsets Principles, Offsets Policies, Technical Guidelines and Administrative Guidelines.
+The Offsets Framework comprises of a number of related but separate policies and guidelines, including the Northern Territory Offsets Principles, Offsets Policies, Technical Guidelines and Administrative Guidelines.